pchinjr/praise-cage-rest-api-workshop/README.md

     });
     return;
   }

-  // Handle 404 for unknown routes
-  res.writeHead(404, { 'Content-Type': 'text/plain' });
+  // All other requests get a 404 res.writeHead(404, { 'Content-Type': 'text/plain' });
   res.end('Not Found');
 });